 An event app is an effective way for attendees to further engage with and experience your event brand.
 Popular event app features such as agendas, 1-to-1 messaging, and session registration should not feel like separate processes but rather an in-house experience that is tied together by your event brand.

 For this reason, make sure whichever event app you choose is customizable.
-That way, it can communicate your event branding in a way that aligns with your other event touchpoints.
+That way, it can communicate your branding in a way that aligns with your other event touchpoints.

 7. Measure the impact of your initiatives.